 Standard clouded lemon colored body with a small head and a little lacing.
 Muted banana and clove aroma that is rather unusually NOT translated to the taste.
 Light lemon taste with an absence of clove and banana on the tongue.
 Really quite acidic but at the same time it maintains its drinkability.
 The lemon makes it refreshing, and I was rather surprised at how much I enjoyed the citrus feel.
 The aroma is typically Hefe, but the tastes are not.
 An interesting departure.

-All notes on beers brewed by
+Notes on beers brewed by

 Contract brewed by Fredrick Brewing in MD according to 1516 purity law.
 Dark yellow pour with some lacing and a little head.
 Quite assertive in both the malt and hop department.
 Nose shows a good balance with the emphasis on malt, but some bitter promise too.
 Dry hops nicely supported by the stong malts.
 Dry finish but rounded, satisfying and refreshing.
 When I am in the Charleston and Hilton Head areas this is one of the brews I drink.